 [14:25] The Path to Residency and Fellowship

-Out of medical school, you will apply for an anesthesia residency.
-It used to be advanced which is some sort of general training.
+Once you are out of medical school, you will apply for an anesthesia residency.
+It used to be advanced, which is some sort of general training.
 And a transition year from general surgery to medicine.
 And then you have three years of dedicated anesthesia training.
 Then the cardiac fellowship is one additional year where you deal with high intensity programs.
-You basically do multiple cases a day while getting good at providing anesthesia for patients in terms of anesthetic management.
+You basically do multiple cases a day, while getting good at providing anesthesia for patients in terms of anesthetic management.
 Then you try to become sufficient and be certified in doing cardiography.
-So it's five years in total.
+So it’s five years in total.

 Maninder describes matching to not as terribly competitive in general.
 Chronic pain and cardiac are the most competitive.
 Pediatric is getting more competitive as well.
 But certainly, it’s much easier to get into cardiac anesthesiology that it is to get into anesthesiology.

 For students interested in doing cardiac anesthesiology to stand out, Maninder recommends to learn the residency program you’re in.
 Shadow a cardiac anesthesiologist to see what they’re doing.
 Understand the intensity to see if this is the right field for you.
 If you have the intensity and the dedication and the desire, Maninder says you will succeed no matter what.
 You can do research or anything that’s going to help you in your anesthesia residency.
 This shows that you’re really interested in the field.